filiphosko/react-native-android-restart/README.md

 # react-native-android-restart

 A React-native component for android.
-Allows restarting the android app.
+Allows programmatically restarting the android app.

 Supports React Native up to 0.21.